 Soups are sounding more delicious these days as we are getting more cool weather days.

-You can start this soup in the morning and allow to simmer then sit on your stove once it’s done.
+You can start this soup in the morning and allow it to simmer then set it on your stove once it’s done.

 By evening, you will be ready to cozy up with a nice warm bowl of homemade soup.